 Time Efficiency and Cost

 Turnaround time relies mostly on the variations of products you wish to visualize.
-If you require images for a single product, conventional photography will perhaps be less time consuming because developing the product’s archetype with 3D is more complex.
+If you require images for a single product, conventional photography will perhaps be less time-consuming because developing the product’s archetype with 3D is more complex.

 Once you have the archetype, the possibilities are endless.
 If you want to visualize many options or products for a similar product, rendering would be ideal.
 The same applies to cost efficiency.
 It is true that developing a 3D archetype can be more expensive than a photoshoot.

-However, once you have the archetype, you can develop an infinite number of configurations (fabrics, colors, and textures) with 3D affordably, then planning countless photoshoots for every single variation.
+However, once you have the archetype, you can develop an infinite number of configurations (fabrics, colors, and textures) with 3D affordably, then plan countless photoshoots for every single variation.
 Regardless of whether you choose 3D visuals or product photography, low-quality images aren’t an option.
 They’ll do you more harm than good, so ensure you select the best visualization company or studio that can provide images that exceed the benchmark.